 Are you planning a holiday in France with your family?
 Well, you are in for an experience of a lifetime.
 It is like arriving in a giant playground with so many options and attractions in every direction.

 You can take coastal dips in shimmering blue waters or hike the national parks, you can sail on the Brittany coast or gawk at the Eiffel tower.
 Get ready for the best ever family days out and experiences with your loved ones in wonderful France.
-Explore the countless beaches, beautiful towns, and the amazing wilderness that France is well famous for.
+Explore the countless beaches, beautiful towns, and the amazing wilderness during a road trip in France.

 Here are some of the top attractions and major activities for families on holiday in France.